 There’s a few reasons for the rise of the design workshop and for the demand we see.

 First, design has been realized as a legitimate, thoughtful, useful profession.
 It took a while for us to get there.
 Designers have been bemoaning their lack of influence for years.
-I like to site a New York Times article that describes Industrial Design’s rise (authored at perhaps the peak of garish consumerism, 1985); it explains that “Designers nevertheless call themselves the invisible industry.
+I like to cite a New York Times article that describes Industrial Design’s rise (authored at perhaps the peak of garish consumerism, 1985); it explains that “Designers nevertheless call themselves the invisible industry.
 Many companies either don’t use them or use them in frivolous ways.
 Designers tend to agree that most products on the market are ghastly in design or adorned with meaningless decoration and could use their helping hand.”
 While industrial design as form giving is all but a dead profession in the United States, interaction design as drivers of experience has been the new black since the world became a giant computer.
 That’s good news for designers, and so it’s good news for design educators.

 That’s evidenced by the large growth in design hires.
 Some of the stats of increased demand are astounding: Atlassian’s grown from a 1:25 design:developer ratio to 1:9.
 Dropbox has grown from 1:10 to 1:6.
 IBM from 1:72 to 1:8 (!).
 I’ve managed large teams of designers, and I can’t imagine trying to coordinate something of that size and scale; I have huge respect for companies that can pull it off.
 The scale is indicative of the perceived need, and that’s indicative of the perceived value.